colindembovsky/pipelines-as-code/readme.md

 ![Adding a Variable Group](images/prod-var-group.png "Creating the Prod variable group")

-> **Note**: Security is beyond the scope of this chapter - but you can specify who has permission to view/edit variable groups, as well as which pipelines are allowd to consume them.
+> **Note**: Security is beyond the scope of this chapter - but you can specify who has permission to view/edit variable groups, as well as which pipelines are allowed to consume them.
 You can of course mark any value in the variable group as secret by clicking the padlock icon next to the value.

 > **Tip**: The trick to making variable groups work for environment values is to keep the names the same in each variable group.
 That way the only setting you need to update between environments is the variable group name.
 I suggest getting the pipeline to work completely for one environment, and then `Clone` the variable group - that way you're assured you're using the same variable names.